susam/tucl/the-unix-command-language.md

 Many familiar computing 'concepts' are missing from UNIX.
 Files have no records.
 There are no access methods.
 User programs contain no system buffers.
 There are no file types.
 These concepts fill a much-needed gap.
-In sincerely hope that when future systems are designed by manufacturers the value of some of these ingrained notions is reexamined.
+I sincerely hope that when future systems are designed by manufacturers the value of some of these ingrained notions is reexamined.
 Like the politician and his 'common man', manufacturers have their 'average user'.